The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 Insignia 32-inch Smart 4K UHD Fire TV:

-If you're working with a small space, the Insignia 32-inch TV is on sale for just under $100 right now at Best Buy.
+If you're working with a small space, the Insignia 32-inch TV is a fantastic option and it's on sale for under $100.
 The LED TV features two HDMI inputs so you can enjoy your favorite multimedia.

 View Deal